- Describe the processes of muscle contraction

-When a muscle contracts, the actin is pulled along myosin toward the center of the sarcomere until the actin and myosin filaments are completely overlapped.
-In other words, for a muscle cell to contract, the sarcomere must shorten.
+For a muscle cell to contract, the sarcomere must shorten.
 However, thick and thin filaments—the components of sarcomeres—do not shorten.
 Instead, they slide by one another, causing the sarcomere to shorten while the filaments remain the same length.
 The sliding filament theory of muscle contraction was developed to fit the differences observed in the named bands on the sarcomere at different degrees of muscle contraction and relaxation.
 The mechanism of contraction is the binding of myosin to actin, forming cross-bridges that generate filament movement (Figure 1).

-Note that the actin and myosin filaments themselves do not change length, but instead slide past each other.
+Remember that the actin and myosin filaments themselves do not change length, but instead slide past each other.